cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/646 Maximum average subarrya/Maximum average subarray.md

 ## Space Complexity
 ___
 **O(1)**
-Because we don't any memory but to store
+Because we don't any memory save the storing of the maxSum and curSum

 ## My Code:
 ___